ktakashi/my-password-manager/book/sections/InitialApis.md

 clients of our application requires cryptographic operations, let's digest the password at the client side, then send it to [IdP](./glossary.md#idp).
-If we simply digest the password, there might be the same value, say a lot of users want to use `password123` as their password, this might be a very easy to break through with rainbow table.
+If we simply digest the password, there might be the same value, for example `password` is the most commonly used password in 2022 unfortunately[^2], this might be a very easy to break through with rainbow table.
 So we need salt to make the result different.
 How about using the user ID as the salt.
 So the password we send will be generated like this.

 ```
 Digest(userID || password)